16 Best Military Movies on Amazon Prime (February 2025)

-Irrespective of nationality, language, and culture, war movies have a universal appeal.
+War movies have a universal appeal regardless of nationality, language, and culture.
 War is a curse upon humanity, and such films remind us of the pain and horror that it brings to people.
 However, several war movies are also made to display patriotism, convey other political messages, or showcase true stories.
-Though their stands on war may vary, one thing that is common in all war movies is their emotional appeal.
+Though their stands on war may vary, one common thing in all war movies is their emotional appeal.
 Prime Video hosts an exceptional collection of war movies that move the audience as much as entertain them.

 Based on the life of Captain Balram Singh Mehta of India’s 45 Cavalry regiment, ‘Pippa’ is directed by Raja Krishna Menon.
 It showcases the Indo-Pakistani War, which was a part of the Bangladesh Liberation War and took place in East Pakistan from December 3 to December 16, 1971.
 Young Mehta, played by Ishaan Khatter, was in charge of the PT-76 tank named ‘Pippa’ which could float on water.
 How Mehta assumed command and took the regiment to victory in the Battle of Garibpur is shown in the film, along with other events from the war.
 This film is adapted from Brigadier Balram Singh Mehta’s war memoir, ‘The Burning Chaffees.’
 You can stream it here.